Darwin & Surrounds7-day itinerary

 Breakfast with a view

 This morning, make your way to Darwin Waterfront for breakfast with a view.
 From high-end restaurants to more casual cafés and bars, there’s something for everyone.
 Make sure you pack your bathers so you can go for a swim in the wave pool or Recreation Lagoon.
-Paddle, swim, bodysurf or play in the lagoons, with man-made waves of up to 1.7 metres generated at regular intervals.
+Paddle, swim, bodysurf or play in the lagoons, with man-made waves of up to 1.7m generated at regular intervals.
 Both areas are safe for swimming and protected from stingers.

 Go face-to-face with a croc